rodolfodpk/go-crablet/docs/eventstore-flow.md

 ## Overview

 The EventStore provides the core event sourcing functionality without the command pattern.
-It allows you to:
+It allows you to **explore**:

 - **Append events** directly to the event stream
 - **Query events** using tag-based filtering